-Child theme inherits all features and styles of it’s parent theme and can change them without touching the code of parent theme.
+A child theme inherits all features and styles of its parent theme and can change them without touching the code of parent theme.

 Our premium WordPress theme comes with a lot of customization options.
 However, sometimes you may still need to manually add code to fulfill your site’s needs.

 If you add code directly to The Simple theme’s files, then your changes will get overwritten when you update the theme.
 Child theme solves this problem by allowing you to add all your customizations in the child theme and have them secure there.
 This way when you update the parent theme, all your changes will remain intact.

 Our Themes have already included a child theme in its main zip file that you download from Envato.
 Just unzip the main file.
 The folders inside the main folder will be:

 As any other normal theme, there are two ways to install a child theme.

 First zip the the-theme-child folder.
 Now navigate to Appearance → Themes and click Add New.